karlnapf/kernel_hmc/README.md

 Code for NIPS 2015 [Gradient-free Hamiltonain Monte Carlo with Efficient Kernel Exponential Families](http://arxiv.org/abs/1506.02564).

 This package implements the kernel HMC part of the paper.
-It heavily depends on the [kernel exponential family package](https://github.com/karlnapf/kernel_exp/family), where all gra dient estimation code is located.
+It heavily depends on the [kernel exponential family package](https://github.com/karlnapf/kernel_exp/family), where all gradient estimation code is located.

 Install dependencies: